yassinebelmamoun/first-basic-blockchain/README.md

 # Introduction

 This is a tentative of implementation of a basic blockchain using Python.
-The objective is to support an introduction of the elementary component of a blockchain to a beginner.
+The objective is to support an introduction of the elementary components and concepts of a blockchain to a beginner.

 # Source code explained